RWS/studio-api-docs/apiconcepts/integration/traversing_document_entities.md

 The visitor pattern allows a class implementer to traverse all the child objects in an objects hierarchy without having to know how the hierarchy is implemented or having to be aware of any changes in how the hierarchy is implemented.

-Implementing IMarkupDataVisitor
+Implementing `IMarkupDataVisitor`
 ----

-All that is required is that your class needs to derive from the IMarkupDataVisitor interface and to explicitly implement all the interface’s methods.
-To use the visitor pattern it is normally helpful to write the similar private method that calls accept visitor for all the markup data child items of the given parent.
+All that is required is that your class needs to derive from the `IMarkupDataVisitor` interface and to explicitly implement all the interface’s methods.
+To use the visitor pattern, it is normally helpful to write the similar private method that calls accept visitor for all the markup data child items of the given parent.

 This method can then be used to kick off the traversal of all the items in a paragraph-unit so that they can be written to the translated target document.
 This can be done in the implementation of ProcessParagraphUnit where the passed IParagraphUnit object can have its Source and Target paragraphs passed to AppendItems() and the implementations of the IMarkupDataVisitor interface methods can process the various types of text and mark-up objects that form part of the paragraph data hierarchies.